 (Photo by Rick Souders)

 Mrs. Hartwell (I never called her Dorothy, even after becoming an adult) was a lovely woman who will always have a very special place in my heart.
-Unfortunately she passed away in 2013 and the next summer when Katey came to visit for a few days (she lives in Mexico), it was on me to make the potato salad.
+Unfortunately she passed away in 2013 and the next summer when Katey came to visit, it was on me to make the potato salad.
 Katey had loaned me her mom’s recipe books so I have the original recipe in Mrs. Hartwell’s handwriting.
 I made a copy for myself and will cherish it always.

 Like many of my own mom’s recipes, Mrs. Hartwell didn’t include the proportions or the directions (except to let the cooked potatoes sit overnight); these are my additions to the recipe, along with a bit of oil and vinegar.